2014 Rally Catalunya

 The 2014 RallyRACC Catalunya — Costa Daurada was the twelfth round of the 2014 World Rally Championship season.
-The event was based in Salou, Catalonia, and started on 23 October and finished on 26 October after seventeen special stages, totaling just under 373 competitive kilometres.
+The event was based in Salou, Catalonia, Spain, and started on 23 October and finished on 26 October after seventeen special stages, totaling just under 373 competitive kilometres.

 French driver Sébastien Ogier won the rally for the second time and in doing so became the 2014 World Rally Championship Drivers champion with a round to spare.
 It was Ogier's second consecutive WRC title since joining Volkswagen in 2013.